EDOLAB: An Open-Source Platform for Education and Experimentation with Evolutionary Dynamic Optimization Algorithms: Introduction

 \section{Introduction}

-Many real-world optimization problems are dynamic~\cite{nguyen2011thesis}, meaning that the characteristics of the search spaces of these problems change over time~\cite{yazdani2021DOPsurveyPartA,raquel2013dynamic}.
-Environmental changes in dynamic optimization problems (DOPs) generate uncertainties that cannot be relaxed/removed and need to be taken into account by the optimization algorithm~\cite{jin2005evolutionary}.
-To solve many DOPs, it is important that the optimization algorithm can efficiently locate an optimal solution and also track it after environmental changes.
-This process is known as tracking the moving optimum (TMO)~\cite{nguyen2012evolutionary}.
+Many real-world optimization problems are dynamic in nature~\cite{nguyen2011thesis}, meaning that the characteristics of their search spaces change over time~\cite{yazdani2021DOPsurveyPartA,raquel2013dynamic}.
+These environmental changes in dynamic optimization problems (DOPs) introduce uncertainties that must be accounted for by the optimization algorithm~\cite{jin2005evolutionary}.
+To effectively solve DOPs, it is important that the optimization algorithm not only locates an optimal solution efficiently but also continues to track it as the environment changes.
+This capability is referred to as tracking the moving optimum (TMO)~\cite{nguyen2012evolutionary}.

-Evolutionary algorithms and swarm intelligence methods are popular and effective optimization tools that were originally designed for solving static optimization problems.
-However, directly using these optimization tools for TMO in DOPs is ineffective because they do not take the environmental changes into account.
-Environmental changes in DOPs cause several challenges for these methods, including \begin{inparaenum} [a)] \item outdated stored fitness values\footnote{Also called the \emph{outdated memory} issue in the DOP literature.}, \item local and global diversity loss, and \item {limited number of fitness values that can be evaluated between two consecutive environmental changes (i.e., in each environment)}~\cite{yazdani2020adaptive}. \end{inparaenum} To cope with optimization in dynamic environments and address the challenges of performing TMO in DOPs, evolutionary algorithms and swarm intelligence methods are usually combined with some other components to form evolutionary dynamic optimization algorithms (EDOAs).
-These components include local diversity control, global diversity control, explicit archive, change detection, change reaction, population clustering, population management, exclusion, convergence detection, and computational resource allocation~\cite{yazdani2021DOPsurveyPartA}.
-As a result, they are usually complex algorithms.
+Evolutionary algorithms and swarm intelligence methods are popular and effective optimization tools, originally designed for solving static optimization problems.
+Applying these tools directly to TMO in DOPs proves ineffective because they fail to account for environmental changes.
+These changes in DOPs present several challenges, including: \begin{inparaenum} [a)] \item outdated stored fitness values (also known as objective function values), \item local and global diversity loss, and \item a limited number of objective function evaluations that can be conducted between consecutive environmental changes (i.e., within each environment)~\cite{yazdani2020adaptive}. \end{inparaenum} To address the challenges of optimizing in dynamic environments and performing TMO in DOPs, evolutionary algorithms and swarm intelligence methods are typically augmented with additional components, forming evolutionary dynamic optimization algorithms (EDOAs).
+These components may include local and global diversity control, explicit archives, change detection and reaction mechanisms, population clustering and management, exclusion, convergence detection, and computational resource allocation~\cite{yazdani2021DOPsurveyPartA}.
+Consequently, EDOAs often become complex algorithms.

+{The complexity of EDOAs, especially state-of-the-art ones, makes them challenging to re-implement accurately.
+Even minor changes or mistakes can significantly impact their performance.
+For instance, altering the order in which mechanisms are executed or the timing of their activation could significantly change the behavior of the algorithms.}